 Our design responds to local climate to create an environmentally sensitive solution that embraces passive design and renewable energies and responds to both the summer and winter climate.

-The project is due to be completed in time for the 2018 FIFA World Cup
+The project is completed in time for the 2018 FIFA World Cup